ancronie/azure-content/articles/mobile-engagement-windows-store-sdk-overview.md

 ##3.2.0 (07/23/2015)

+-   Toasts are now created on the SDK side.
 -   Mobile Engagement reach now run in background to manages push.
 -   Some views have been updated for notification and contents.